Pay Transparency: Everything Irish Employers Need to Know

 2. What We Don’t Know Yet

 Ireland has not yet published the final national legislation.
-That means several important details remain unclear, including:
+That means several important details remain unclear, including:- The exact reporting format

 - Whether Ireland will add additional requirements